 Once Alice has established the circuit (so she shares keys with each OR on the circuit), she can send relay cells.
-Recall that every relay cell has a streamID that indicates to which stream the cell belongs.
 Upon receiving a relay cell, an OR looks up the corresponding circuit, and decrypts the relay header and payload with the session key for that circuit.
-If the cell is headed away from Alice the OR then checks whether the decrypted streamID is recognizedeither because it corresponds to an open stream at this OR for the given circuit, or because it is the control streamID (zero).
-If the OR recognizes the streamID, it accepts the relay cell and processes it as described below.
+If the cell is headed away from Alice the OR then checks whether the decrypted cell has a valid digest (as an optimization, the first two bytes of the integrity check are zero, so in most cases we can avoid computing the hash).
+If valid, it accepts the relay cell and processes it as described below.
 Otherwise, the OR looks up the circID and OR for the next step in the circuit, replaces the circID as appropriate, and sends the decrypted relay cell to the next OR.
-(If the OR at the end of the circuit receives an unrecognized relay cell, an error has occurred, and the cell is discarded.)
+(If the OR at the end of the circuit receives an unrecognized relay cell, an error has occurred, and the circuit is torn down.)
 OPs treat incoming relay cells similarly: they iteratively unwrap the relay header and payload with the session keys shared with each OR on the circuit, from the closest to farthest.
-If at any stage the OP recognizes the streamID, the cell must have originated at the OR whose encryption has just been removed.
+If at any stage the digest is valid, the cell must have originated at the OR whose encryption has just been removed.

-To construct a relay cell addressed to a given OR, Alice iteratively encrypts the cell payload (that is, the relay header and payload) with the symmetric key of each hop up to that OR.
-Because the streamID is encrypted to a different value at each step, only at the targeted OR will it have a meaningful value.2 This leaky pipe circuit topology allows Alice's streams to exit at different ORs on a single circuit.
+To construct a relay cell addressed to a given OR, Alice assigns the digest, and then iteratively encrypts the cell payload (that is, the relay header and payload) with the symmetric key of each hop up to that OR.
+Because the digest is encrypted to a different value at each step, only at the targeted OR will it have a meaningful value.2 This leaky pipe circuit topology allows Alice's streams to exit at different ORs on a single circuit.
 Alice may choose different exit points because of their exit policies, or to keep the ORs from knowing that two streams originate from the same person.